agm6/f28wp-web-programming-mmorpg/README.md

 # Objectives
-- Design and implementation web-based 'multiplayer' game
+- Design and implementation of a web-based 'multiplayer' game
 - Theory and practice of server-side scripting and database for web games
 - Code modulation in JavaScript
 - Techniques to implement best practices in web development such as Test-Driven -